pauward/APPD_EventHub/README.md

 # APPD_EventHub
 REST API for event ingestion and management

-API Definition : POST /event-gateway

-	Post an event list to the gateway (eventGatewayPost)
+API : POST /event-gateway -	Post an event list to the gateway

 Consumes

-	This API call consumes the following media types via the Content-Type request header: application/json
+	This API call consumes the following media types: application/json

 	Request body
 		body Events (required)